 - Offering flexibility and easy consolidation of financial records over multiple years.

 - Incorporating Artificial Intelligence to assist with predictive projects based on multiple growth factors.

 Such a system will also make the transfer of this data to corporate, whether it be in colorful presentations or system uploads to large ERP systems much faster, saving a lot of man hours in the process.

 Get expert long-term and strategic financial plan support.

-If you are contemplating developing your first 5-year strategic and long-term financial plan or looking to make improvements in a current process, we invite you to visit our service page to learn more about how we can help.
+If you are contemplating developing your first 5-year strategic plan, long-term financial strategic plan or looking to make improvements in a current process, we invite you to visit our service page to learn more about how we can help.

 We’ve also created a companion timeline for this piece that you can download by clicking the button below!

 Lester brings over 15 years of financial planning & analysis and budgeting experience in consumer products, healthcare, and publishing.
 Prior to working at 8020, he served in various leadership roles in the consumer products industry: Director, Finance at Warner Bros.
 Consumer Products, Senior Manager, Retail Analytics at Disney Consumer Products, and Manager, Finance at Disney Publishing Worldwide.
 At Warner Bros., Lester helped institute the 5-year Strategic planning for business units within Consumer products.
 Lester’s experience also includes financial modeling, financial management for small start-ups, as well as forecasting system research, selection and implementation of few forecasting software and processes.
 Lester holds a bachelor’s degree in Economics from Stanford University and an MBA from the University of Michigan’s Ross School of Business with a concentration in finance and corporate strategy.